 C-AG-6 Non-Agricultural Development of Agricultural Lands.
 Non-agricultural development is defined to include division of agricultural lands and any development not classified as Agriculture.
-Requirethat nonagricultural development, shall only be allowed upon demonstration that long-term agricultural productivity would be maintained and enhanced as a result of such development, on the subject parcel and any new parcel created, and that agricultural productivity on adjacent parcels would be maintained.
-In considering divisions of agricultural lands in the Coastal Zone, the County may approve fewer parcels than the maximum number of parcels allowed by the Coastal Zoning Code, based on site characteristics such as topography, soil, water availability, environmental constraints and the capacity to sustain viable agricultural operations.
+Requirethat nonany new parcel created, and that agricultural productivity on adjacent parcels would be maintained.
+In considering divisions of agricultural lands in the Coastal Zone, the County may approve fewer parcels than the maximum number of parcels allowed by the DevelopmentCoastal Zoning Code, based on site characteristics such as topography, soil, water availability, environmental constraints and the capacity to sustain viable agricultural operations.